Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - When not provided, the default value `0.0.0` SHALL be assumed.

+- The Application Manifest SHOULD define the SDK used to create the Application (`/etc/holoscan/app.json#sdk`).

-- The Application Manifest SHOULD define the version of the MONAI Deploy SDK used to create the Application (`/etc/holoscan/app.json#sdkVersion`).
+- The Application Manifest SHOULD define the version of the SDK used to create the Application (`/etc/holoscan/app.json#sdkVersion`).

   - SDK version SHALL be provided as a [semantic version](https://semver.org/) string.